You can use the navigator to browse and select objects in the vSphere Web Client inventory as an alternative to the hierarchical inventory tree.

 For example, opening a host allows you to see the child resource pools, virtual machines, vApps, datastores, standard networks, distributed switches, and distributed port groups associated with this host.

-- Click one of the tabs in the center pane to access additional information and actions.
+- To access additional information and actions, click one of the tabs in the center pane.

 View introductory information and access basic actions.